Table of contents

 1. Online portfolios

 Portfolio websites have been on the rise in the past few years.
 No wonder, everybody is trying to build an online presence.
-Therefore, as an interior designer, you might want to do the same.

 Now, let’s see the pros and cons of online portfolios: